autonomoussoftware/documentation/metronome-faq.md

 **Will there be a lock-up in tokens retained by Bloq?**

-Bloq and other Metronome authors will receive 2 million MTN of the initial 10 million MTN offering as a one-time author's retention.
-100% of the ETH proceeds of the initial token sale and 100% of the future daily supply lot ETH proceeds go to MTN's Autonomous Proceeds Provider ("APP") contracts to provide additional liquidity and price support.
+Bloq and Metronome's authors will receive 20% of the initial MTN supply as a one-time author’s retention.
+25% of this will be available upon the closing of the initial supply auction.
+The remaining 75% is released quarterly over 12 quarters.

-Bloq can buy and sell MTN at its discretion.
-Following the launch of the initial auction, the MTN ecosystem is entirely in the hands of the smart contracts and the community.
-By accepting the author's retention in MTN, Bloq has an incentive to remain active in the ecosystem's community.
+100% of ETH proceeds from the auction will remain in the Metronome ecosystem.
+Bloq can buy and sell its own MTN at its discretion.
+Following the launch of the initial auction, the Metronome ecosystem is entirely in the hands of the smart contracts and the community.

+By accepting the author's retention in MTN, Bloq has an incentive to remain active with the ecosystem community.

 **Will Bloq govern MTN?**

 No. Metronome will be governed by its smart contracts and users.
 Bloq plans on remaining active within the community of users and developers by continuing to grow the ecosystem with MTN-enabled and compatible products.
 However, after its launch, Bloq will have no more control over MTN than any other member of the MTN community.